linphone-40685558/group3-coursework/usecases/usecase1.md

 ## Extensions

-All the available countries in the database will be printed.
+All the available countries in the database will be printed out.

 ## Sub-Variations